membraneframework/membrane_tutorials/basic_pipeline/1_Introduction.md

 Below you can see an exemplary frame sent by one peer to the other.
 It gets fragmented into multiple packets, which later on are sent via the network (during that process their order will probably get messed).
 On the second peer's side, the packets get assembled into the original frame.
 ![Example Chat](assets/images/example_chat.drawio.png)
 ## Packet format
-Here is what each packet looks like:
+Here is how each packet looks like:
 ```
 [seq:<sequence_id>][frameid:<frame_id>][timestamp:<timestamp>]<text>
 ```